rss2025-9/final_challenge2025/README.md

 ### Minions… to the moon!

 You have been perfecting your racecar for the last 3 months.
 Now, it's time to test your supervillain skills!
 Each team is a group of minions, and you have a task: to steal the moon!
 There will be two parts to this mission -- first, committing grand larceny by succesfully stealing the shrink ray from Vector, and second, becoming the fastest minion team to reach the moon.
-  - In Shrink Ray Heist, you will need to navigate safely through Vector's supervillian treacherous fortress filled with obstacles to steal the shrink ray
+  - In Shrink Ray Heist, you will need to navigate safely through Vector's supervillain treacherous fortress filled with obstacles to steal the shrink ray
   - In the Race to the Moon, your team will go head-to-head with other teams to be the fastest to reach the moon without falling off the track

 Luckily, through RSS, you’ve learned everything you need to become the ultimate supervillains!